GrantBirki/octokitted/README.md

 This section goes over general usage of this Gem

+For full usage documentation of available methods, please see the [docs](./docs/usage.md)

 ### Configuration

 The following table goes into detail about the configuration options that can be passed into the `Octokitted.new()` constructor: